What To Expect

 - Talking:Talking during the massage is optional.
 Some people prefer silence, especially during a massage for general relaxation, while others like more social interaction.
 Always feel free to give the therapist feedback on anything causing discomfort.
 Your Massage Specialist may request feedback from you, especially when addressing a specific problem.

-- Oil: Oils and liniments are commonly used to enable the therapist’s hands to glide over the skin without causing chaffing or pulling hair.
+- Oils: Oils and liniments are commonly used to enable the therapist’s hands to glide over the skin without causing chaffing or pulling hair.
 All of our oils and liniments are completely natural if not certified organic.
-We also have 32 of our very own DISCOVER Massage Essential Oils that can be incorporated into your treatment to help with hundreds of ailments.

 - Make-up and Hair: Massage of the face, scalp or neck may result in disturbing your make-up or hairstyle.
 Please let your Massage Specialist know if this is a concern.
 They may modify their technique, be especially careful or skip an area all together.